stgeorgeshurstville/bulletin/_docs/song.md

 ---

 ## 9:30am
-1. How Great is Our God
+1. See Him Coming
-2. Behold Our God
+2. Jesus, Thank You
-3. Come Thou FOunt of Every Blessing
+3. Give Thanks
-4. Before the Throne of God Above
+4. How Deep the Father's Love For Us

 ## 4pm
-1. It was finished upon that Cross
+1. This is amazing grace
-2. Only a Holy God
+2. Your Word
-3. Love of the Father
+3. No Other Name
-4. How Deep the Father's Love for us
+4. Ancient of Days

 Check out the church spotify playlist [here](https://open.spotify.com/playlist/3gh0ZKXkJBDbNEnZqJJDXj?si=0908aa3f87544643)